mledoze/countries/README.md

  - the country alternative spellings (comma separated if several)

  - the country relevance

+ - the country region

+ - the country subregion (comma separated if several)

 #
 Alternative spellings and relevance are inspired by https://github.com/JamieAppleseed/selectToAutocomplete.

+Region and subregion are taken from https://github.com/hexorx/countries.

 I used http://www.shancarter.com/data_converter/index.html to generate the JSON and XML; the CSV was done by hand.

-NB: I removed a few alternative spellings because of some unicode issues.
-If someone has a fix, please send a pull request.

 # Sources
 Wikipedia and http://www.currency-iso.org/ for currency codes

+Thanks to @Glazz for his help with country calling codes.

+Thanks to @hexorx for his work.